Inpatient and outpatient amputee rehabilitation

-At Bryn Mawr Rehab Hospital, we go to great lengths to show how full life can be after losing a limb.
-We offer a full range of amputee support and rehabilitation from pre-amputation evaluation to advanced prosthetic training, assuring medical management throughout the entire process.
-Our experienced team tailors treatment based on each patient’s physical endurance, lifestyle and vocational needs.
-We’re dedicated to bringing our tireless creativity to every therapy program, so the transition to life after amputation is as seamless as possible.
+Through the amputee rehabilitation program at Bryn Mawr Rehab, we help patients experience how full life can be after losing a limb.
+We offer a full range of inpatient and outpatient amputee support and rehabilitation from pre-amputation evaluation to advanced prosthetic training, assuring medical management throughout the entire process.

-As a comprehensive rehabilitation hospital, we offer a full range of treatment services for amputees.
-Patients can begin individually tailored programs at any point in our continuum of care:
+As a comprehensive amputee rehabilitation hospital, we offer a full range of treatment services which can begin at any one of these points:

 - Initial inpatient stay after amputation (Phase 1)